Hotel Front Desk Agent

 Do people treat you as a subordinate because they're paying a lot of money to stay in a hotel and you're a staff member just checking them in?
 Does it bother you?

-Asked by ericmaynard1 over 11 years ago
+Asked by ericmaynard1 about 12 years ago

 People definitely do carry an air of entitlement with them if they have accomplished a certain feat in life.
 But I have seen both extremes, and one fact holds true: the people who have REALLY made something of themselves, and are actually worthy of praise and great treatment, KNOW it, and don't have to speak it out loud.
 The guests who are barely there and are desperate, or worse, might have once been to a certain level and are now a has-been, are the worst people to deal with because they are bickering over every little detail, yet have very little to offer to their professional peers, much less society.
 These are the hardest guests to deal with, but after about 6 months on the job they can be spotted a mile away and my emotional and mental guard are already up before they hit the desk.
 Real accomplishment, ethics, and honor are worn on someone's shoulder, and don't need to be mentioned out loud.
 I have had firefighters, cops, soldiers, working class and other honest people stay with us and I have gone over and above to help them with anything they need, because they almost always NEVER ask for anything out of line.
 It doesn't bother me, however, if I do get one of the people who is obnoxious and entitled, because I have always felt that if I let it get to me, I wouldn't be any better than that person.